![]() |

 (for example, as pictured)

-LENTIL SALAD Bring water and salt to a boil.
-Add lentils, cover and return to a boil, adjust temperature to maintain a slow simmer and let cook for about 30 minutes or until lentils are fully cooked but not mushy.
-Drain.
+LENTIL SALAD Bring the water and salt to a boil in a medium heavy saucepan.
+Add the lentils, cover and return to a boil, then adjust the temperature to maintain a slow simmer and let cook for about 30 minutes or until lentils are fully cooked but not mushy.
+If needed, drain off the excess water and then return to the hot saucepan.

-Whisk together vinegar, mustard, olive oil and salt and pepper, turn into warm lentils.
-Taste and adjust seasoning.
+Whisk together the vinegar, mustard, olive oil and salt and pepper, then turn into the warm lentils.
+Taste and adjust the seasoning.

 Makes 2-1/2 cups.
 Can be made ahead of time and be served either warm or cold.